PMP®️ Certification Requirements: How to Become PMP-Certified [updated 2021]

-What Are the Prerequisites for Taking the PMP Certification Exam?
+What are the prerequisites for taking the PMP certification exam?

-Just like a candidate with a secondary degree, candidates at this educational level need to have accrued at least 35 contact hours for formal project management education by the time they submit their PMP exam application.
+Also, candidates at this educational level need to have accrued at least 35 contact hours for formal project management education by the time they submit their PMP exam application.

-How Long Does it Take to Prepare for the PMP Certification Exam?
+How long does it take to prepare for the PMP certification exam?

+Another question that potential PMP certification candidates have is how long it will take to prepare for the exam?
 A recent survey of candidates that have successfully passed the PMP certification exam asked them how long it took them to prepare for their exams.
-Some candidates needed only one week to study, while others needed at least six months.
-Boiled down to a workable average, the average time to successfully prepare for the PMP certification exam boiled down to two months of studying where the candidate studies for three hours daily.
+Some of them said they needed only one week to study, while others required at least six months.
+The average time to successfully prepare for the PMP certification exam boiled down to two months of studying, where the candidate studies for three hours daily.

 The path to becoming PMP certified is a four-step process.

-Step 1 — Prerequisites
+Step 1 — prerequisites

-Step 2 — Application Process
+Step 2 — application process

-At this point, candidates whose applications have been approved by PMI will receive an authorization email.
-Approximately 5-10% of applications are selected for a random audit, with the audit pertaining to the PMP prerequisites explored above.
-If an application is selected for random audit, the candidate will have 90 days to product three types of audit documents.
-These audit documents are:
+Once you have submitted your application online, the estimated processing time is five days.
+At this point, candidates whose applications have been approved will receive an authorization email.
+Approximately 5-10% of applications are selected for a random audit pertaining to the PMP prerequisites explored above.
+If an application is selected for a random audit, the candidate will have 90 days to produce three types of audit documents:

 - Proof of degree